spdx/spdx-spec/chapters/3-package-information.md

 </Package>
 ```

-## P.5 Package supplier field <a name="3.5"></a>
+## 7.5 Package supplier field <a name="3.5"></a>

 **3.5.1** Purpose: Identify the actual distribution source for the package/directory identified in the SPDX file.
 This might or might not be different from the originating distribution source for the package.
 The name of the Package Supplier shall be an organization or recognized author and not a web site.
 For example, [SourceForge][] is a host website, not a supplier, the supplier for https://sourceforge.net/projects/bridge/ is “[The Linux Foundation][LinuxFoundation].”

 Use `NOASSERTION` if:

-(i) the SPDX file creator has attempted to but cannot reach a reasonable objective determination;
+- the SPDX file creator has attempted to but cannot reach a reasonable objective determination;

-(ii) the SPDX file creator has made no attempt to determine this field; or
+- the SPDX file creator has made no attempt to determine this field; or

-(iii) the SPDX file creator has intentionally provided no information (no meaning should be implied by doing so).
+- the SPDX file creator has intentionally provided no information (no meaning should be implied by doing so).

 **3.5.2** Intent: Assist with understanding the point of distribution for the code in the package.
 This field is vital for ensuring that downstream package recipients can address any ambiguity or concerns that might arise with the information in the SPDX file or the contents of the package it documents.